rareinator/Svendeprove/Backend/README.md

 # Structure
-## restService
+## HTTP/JSON Service
-All of the handlers for the different endpoints are all located in the services/restServer/server package They start with the root name of their URL path and then Handler. so For example JournalByPatient would be /journal/byPatient/{usernamer}
+All of the handlers for the different endpoints are all located in the services/httpService/server package They start with the root name of their URL path and then Handler. so For example JournalByPatient would be /journal/byPatient/{usernamer}
 therefore it would be in the journalHandler.go